• Skip to primary navigation

 Growing up my mom always had a bag or two of Hershey's Chipits in the cupboard and the recipe on the back was the first one I tried.
 When I was a young baker I thought they were THE BEST!
 Of course back then anything with sugar, butter and chocolate was THE BEST.
 I remember the dough often not even making it to the oven before it was half eaten.
 Sometimes I wouldn't even make it past the creaming of the brown sugar and butter...good enough now let's eat!

-Baked chocolate chip cookies on a baking sheet with parchment paper
+Baked cookies on a baking tray with parchment paper.

 Over the years I have experimented with, literally, hundreds of chocolate chip cookie recipes and have never stuck to one that I considered my "at home go to" ...until now.
 There are many things to consider when looking for that perfect recipe.
 Are they crispy?
 Are they chewy?
 Do they have enough chocolate?
 These cookies, for me, are in perfect harmony.
 Crispy around the edges and chewy in the centre.
 Not too thick or too thin and best of all they have the perfect ratio of chocolate to dough.
 Of course we all have our opinions of what the best ratio is but for me they shouldn't be too heavy on the chocolate.
 Chocolate chip-less cookie anyone?

-A ball of raw cookie dough in hand to show size
+a ball of cookie dough being held in the palm of a hand to show the size.

 Chocolate chip cookies also need the right amount of salt.
 For an extra salty kick I sprinkle mine with Maldon, which is a nice flaky sea salt.
 If you are a chocoholic you can increase the amount of chocolate by half a cup, more or less, to suit your chocolate loving needs.
 In fact you can add all kinds of stuff to these cookies but for now we are just keeping things simple and classic.